 If your anticoagulant medication’s currently working as expected, it’s your best treatment option to prevent PE or DVT.
 Since blood thinners have fewer side effects and complications than IVC filters, they should always be your first choice.
 (If your body stops responding to blood thinners, ask your doctor about other available options specifically for treating your condition.)

-#2: Blood thinners are preferred if you’ve already experienced complete vena cava thrombosis.
+#2: Doctors prefer blood thinners for patients who already experienced complete vena cava thrombosis.

 A thrombotic event such as complete vena cava thrombosis usually makes you a poor IVC filter placement surgery candidate.
 In some cases, implanted IVC filters left in too long can trigger inferior vena caval thrombosis.
 Various cancers can also lead to this dangerous condition.
 Anticoagulants are the go-to treatment method if there’s any chance of a foreign body obstructing the vena cava.